det-lab/data-fitting/docs/02_experiment_details.md

 ## Scintillator
 The scintillator is the first step in our instrumentation.
 These devices utilize the properties of certain materials to **luminesce** when excited by radiation, causing them to **re-emit** light at a lower and more easily detectable wavelength.
 For gamma ray detection, photons **Compton scatter** off of electrons in the structure of the scintillator.

 Compton scattering describes the effect where high-energy photons interact with loosely-bound valence shell electrons, giving them enough energy to be released from their atoms and ionizing the atom in the process.
-Those free electrons can then scatter off of other electrons, spreading the energy of the inital gamma ray across multiple electrons.
+Those free electrons can then scatter off of other electrons, spreading the energy of the initial gamma ray across multiple electrons.
 As each of these electrons relax and are recaptured by the ionized atoms, they then release photons at a lower energy.

 It is by this process that one high energy gamma ray can be turned into several lower energy photons which can then be detected using the second instrument in the experiment.
 ## Photomultiplier Tube (PMT)